You can easily stop a program in Linux terminal by pressing the Ctrl+C keys. But you often need to ‘kill’ an unresponsive program.

 ps aux | grep -i “name of your desired program”

-ps aux command returns all the running process on the system.
-And the grep afterwards shows the line which matches with the program name.
+ps aux command returns all the running processes on the system.
+And the grep afterward shows the line which matches the program name.
 The output of the command will be like this:

 As shown in the picture above, you can get the process ID of the program/process in the second column.
 Just ignore the line with “–color =auto”.

 Step 2: Kill the process using the PID